Derecho

 A derecho (/en/, from derecho /es/, 'straight') is a widespread, long-lived, straight-line wind storm that is associated with a fast-moving complex of severe thunderstorms referred to as a mesoscale convective system.

 Derechos cause hurricane-force winds, heavy rains, and flash floods.
 In many cases, convection-induced winds take on a bow echo (backward "C") form of squall line, often forming beneath an area of diverging upper tropospheric winds, and in a region of both rich low-level moisture and warm-air advection.
-Derechos move rapidly in the direction of movement of their associated storms, similar to an outflow boundary (gust front), except that the wind remains sustained for a greater period of time (often increasing in strength after onset), and may reach tornado- and hurricane-force winds.
-A derecho-producing convective system may remain active for many hours and, occasionally, over multiple days.
+Derechos move rapidly in the direction of movement of their associated storms, similar to an outflow boundary (gust front).
+The difference between derechos and conventional gust fronts is that derecho winds remain sustained for a longer period of time – often increasing in strength after onset – and may reach tornado- and hurricane-force.
+A derecho-producing convective system may remain active for many hours; occasionally even for several days.

 A warm-weather phenomenon, derechos mostly occur in summer, especially during June, July, and August in the Northern Hemisphere, or March, April, and May in the Southern Hemisphere, within areas of moderately strong instability and moderately strong vertical wind shear.
-However, derechos can occur at any time of the year.
-They are equally likely during day and night times.
+However, derechos can occur any time of the year.
+They are equally likely during day and night.

-Various studies since the 1980s have shed light on the physical processes responsible for the production of widespread damaging winds by thunderstorms.
-In addition, it has become apparent that the most damaging derechos are associated with particular types of mesoscale convective systems that are self-perpetuating (meaning that the convective systems are not strongly dependent on the larger-scale meteorological processes such as those associated with blizzard-producing winter storms and strong cold fronts).
-In addition, the term "derecho" sometimes is misapplied to convectively generated wind events that are not particularly well-organized or long-lasting.
+Studies since the 1980s have researched the physical processes responsible for the production of widespread damaging winds by thunderstorms.
+The most damaging derechos are associated with particular types of mesoscale convective systems that are self-perpetuating (meaning that the convective systems are not strongly dependent on the larger-scale meteorological processes such as those associated with blizzard-producing winter storms and strong cold fronts).
+The term "derecho" sometimes is misapplied to convectively generated wind events that are not particularly well-organized or long-lasting.
 For these reasons, a more precise, physically based definition of "derecho" has been introduced within the meteorological community.